 Arrive in Porec/Vrsar and check-in to your hotel, where you will stay for three nights.

-Choose between cycling or taking a car to the village of Kanfanar, located above Lim Valley.
-On the way to Rovinj see the traditional Istrian houses (also known as “kazun”), the palace in Bembo or cycle around Palud, an ornithological reserve.
-Once you've reached Rovinj the highlight of the day is awaiting.
-This old town and former island, also known as “Istrian Venice” and the “Pearl of Adriatic" is known for its atmosphere, boats and all round charm!
-After a day of exploring, your final night will be spent in Rovinj.
+Today’s ride takes you to Kanfanar, located above Lim Valley before riding to Rovinj.
+On the way to Rovinj you will see traditional Istrian houses (also known as “kazun”), the palace in Bembo and you will cycle around Palud, an ornithological reserve.
+Your day finishes Rovinj, known as “Istrian Venice” and the “Pearl of Adriatic”.
+Lauded for its atmosphere and charm, this is one of the most beautiful spots on the Adriatic coast.

 Enjoy a leisurely breakfast at the hotel before departing for your homeward travel.

 The heart shaped peninsular is home to olive groves, rolling hills peppered with vineyards and beautiful fertile plains.
 Experience Istria’s hilltop villages and authentic charm by bike and explore some of the most stunning countryside in Europe.